How Much Is Jade Worth? (2025 Jade Price Guide)

 Jade Across Cultures: Why It’s More Than Just a Stone

-One of the reasons jade is so highly valued is its deep cultural significance, particularly in East Asia.
+One reason people value jade highly is its strong cultural meaning, especially in East Asia.

-In China, jade has been revered for thousands of years as a symbol of purity, immortality, and prosperity.
+In China, people have revered jade for thousands of years as a symbol of purity, eternity, and prosperity.

-Owning jade isn’t just about aesthetics; it’s about tradition, status, and spirituality.
+Owning jade isn’t just about aesthetics; it’s about tradition, status, and spiritual meaning.

-In other cultures, such as those of the Maori in New Zealand, nephrite jade—known as pounamu—is considered a taonga (treasure) and is used to craft heirloom pendants and tools.
+In other cultures, such as the Maori in New Zealand, people call nephrite jade pounamu.
+People see it as a taonga, or treasure.
+People use it to make heirloom pendants and tools.

-Understanding this cultural context can help explain why some jade pieces fetch astronomical prices at auctions.
+Understanding this cultural context can help explain why some jade pieces fetch extremely high prices at auctions.

-It’s not just about the material—it’s about the meaning behind it.
+Not just about the material, but about the meaning behind it.

 How to Identify High-Quality Jade: A Beginner’s Guide